Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 🦀👨🏻 In `macro_rules!`, we can parameterise tokens into "metavariables" which are preceded by a dollar symbol, followed by a colon, and what's called a fragment-specifier.

-🦀👨🏻 Fragment-specifiers are a bit like types but are specific to how we think about how Rust classifies tokens trees.
+🦀👨🏻 Fragment-specifiers are a bit like types but are specific to how Rust classifies tokens trees.

-🦀👨🏻 We can't specify "str" here, but we can specify that we expect a `literal`, which is any raw value, such as a string slice, a number, a boolean, etc.
+🦀👨🏻 We can't specify `str` here, but we can specify that we expect a `literal`, which is any raw value, such as a string slice, a number, a boolean, etc.

 🦀👨🏻 You might still wonder what happens if our macro gets a literal that's not a `str` and the answer is it won't compile.

-🦀👨🏻 The person who passed in the non-`str` _will_ get an error relating to the `.push_str` method on `String` though admitedly errors like this can be a little harder to work with.
+🦀👨🏻 The person who passed in the non-`str` _will_ get an error relating to the `.push_str` method on `String` though admittedly errors like this can be a little harder to work with.

-🦀👨🏻 That said, over the 10 years since Rust came out, contributors have done a lot of work to clarify these errors.
+🦀👨🏻 That said, over the 10 years since Rust came out, contributors to the language have done a lot of work to clarify these errors.

-🦀👨🏻 Anyway, there are a number of different fragment-specifiers, some of which overlap with each other, we'll go over more of them later in the section.
+🦀👨🏻 Anyway, there are a number of different fragment-specifiers, some of which overlap with each other, we'll go over more of them in the next section.

 🦀👨🏻 The second change we've made here is that inside of the code block... we've added _another_ block.